vinay00112/project-demo/README.md

 # project-demo
-This is demo for the git and GitHub
+This is demo for the git and GitHub and provides a good authenticity